BRHM1/DEPI_DevOps_Final_Project/README.md

    cd DEPI_DevOps_Final_Project
    ```

-2. **Copy jenkins ssh public-key to authorized_keys on EC2 from main file in terraform Directory**:
+2. **Configure SSH Access**:

-   This will ensure that ansible playbook will run without any problems from jenkins pipeline.
+   Add Jenkins' SSH public key to the EC2 instance's authorized_keys on main file from the terraform directory, This will ensure that ansible playbook will run without any  problems from jenkins pipeline.

-3. **Initialize Terraform**:
+4. **Initialize Terraform**:

    ```bash
    cd terraform
    terraform init
    ```

-4. **Apply the Configuration**:
+5. **Apply the Configuration**:

    ```bash
    terraform apply --auto-approve